prvjapan/pyird/paper/paper.md

 # Key Features

-`PyIRD` is designed to perform data reduction semi-automatically by following a general workflow for high-dispersion spectroscopic data reduction, as illustrated in Figure \autoref{fig:reduc_flow}.
+`PyIRD` is designed to perform data reduction semi-automatically by following a general workflow for high-dispersion spectroscopic data reduction, as illustrated in \autoref{fig:reduc_flow}.

 ![Flowchart of the reduction process for IRD and REACH data.
 The reduction process follows from top to bottom of this figure.
 Texts in the grey boxes represent instance names of each reduction step used in `PyIRD`. \label{fig:reduc_flow}](fig/reduc_flowchart.png)